-So how did I ignore common wisdom, yet end up with a perfect score?
+So, how did I ignore common wisdom, yet end up with a perfect score?
 Here are the rules I followed.

-Rule number 1: No income, no borrow
+1. No income, no borrow

 When I was in college back in the 1970s, the credit game was simple: If you were a student and had no income, you couldn’t get a credit card or otherwise borrow, period.

-The result of this behavior is depressingly predictable.
-For banks, uncollectible accounts, big write-offs and fat losses.
-For students, credit damage that takes weeks to create and years to resolve.
+The result of this behavior is depressingly predictable: for banks, uncollectible accounts, big write-offs and fat losses; for students, credit damage that takes weeks to create and years to resolve.

 I got my first credit card at age 21, shortly after I got my first job.
 In the 40 years since, I’ve rarely carried a balance and never paid a bill late.